jncraton/operating-systems-cpsc4420/lectures/17-deadlocks-scheduling.md

 Convoy Issues
 -------------

-- Increased context switched due to most lock operations requiring a context switch
+- Increased context switching due to most lock operations requiring a context switch
 - Decreased throughput due to increase context switching
 - Breakdown of scheduler prioritization as many threads are not runnable
-- Mutex weight queue manages scheduling in practice
+- Mutex wait queue manages scheduling in practice

 Solution
 --------